Liberty Mutual Tower

+The building is part of an interconnected complex in which the interior of several buildings can be reached without going outside.
+This includes the former American headquarters of Salada Tea which was built in the early 1917.

 Artworks

 A stainless steel abstract sculpture, entitled "Uplift" by New York artist Mia Pearlman, is located outside at street level in front of the building's triangular point, with related sculptural elements visible inside the building lobby.